-Total waste to landfill in 2018 was statistically higher when compared to 2017 and the landfilled waste generated per person also showed a statistical increase compared to 2017, increasing to 421 kg/person.
+Total waste to landfill in 2018 was statistically lower when compared to 2017 yet the landfilled waste generated per person showed a statistical increase compared to 2017, increasing to 389 kg/person.
 Annual per person landfilled waste production still exceeds the performance target of 350 kg/person/year for the first time on record.

 The manner in which we currently offer visitors and residents the services and products required to fulfill their lifestyle needs leads to the degradation of nature, high energy use and can result in rapid ‘waste’ production.
 Diversion through recycling and composting of these materials reduces the amount of waste sent to the landfill and can become new sources of material for products.
 Landfills occupy large parcels of land, emit greenhouse gases, act as wildlife attractants and, among other threats, can leach harmful materials into the surrounding environment.
 Landfills also emit methane gas, contributing to climate change.